 - PET: PET is an even thinner and more minimalistic plastic film.
 It’ll help keep the display free from scratches, but expect nothing beyond that.
 PET screen protectors are easier to install too, but you might run into issues with air bubbles that take a while to fix.

 - Tempered glass: Tempered glass screen protectors are the best option if you want to make sure that the phone display survives a fall.
-These are thicker than the alternatives, and poorly made options will severely affect the touch response and might even skewer the viewing experience.
+These are thicker than the alternatives, and some poorly made options will severely affect the touch response and might even skewer the viewing experience.
 You’ll also find a variety of features here, with options like privacy screen guards available.

 Do I need a screen protector?

 Screen protectors were once an essential accessory, but most current smartphones have a screen-protection built-in because of the materials used, particularly with the introduction of Corning Gorilla Glass and other options.
 Some cases come with a raised lip around the display and other protective features to help keep the screen safe.

 However, if you’d much rather have peace of mind, a screen protector is a good idea.
 If you’re only worried about scratches, a TPU or PET film option will work, but a tempered glass screen guard is much better for complete protection.

-However, something to keep in mind is that tempered glass screen protectors might not suit your phone.
-It isn’t easy to find good options for phones with curved displays.
+Another thing to keep in mind is that tempered glass screen protectors might not suit your phone.
+More specifically, it isn’t easy to find good options for phones with curved displays.
 The advent of under-display fingerprint scanners is also an issue.
 Many scanners don’t work at all with tempered glass guards.
 Like anything else, proper research is vital here.
 Or you could always check out our recommendations!